vidavidorra/next-standard-version/README.md

 ## Documentation

-`next-standard-version` internally uses [Standard Version (`standard-version`)](https://github.com/conventional-changelog/standard-version) to get the next Standard Version.
-This guarantees that the exact same next Standard Version is returned as Standard Version would be using for the next release.
+`next-standard-version` internally uses its own [Standard Version (`standard-version`)](https://github.com/conventional-changelog/standard-version) to get the next Standard Version.
+When using `next-standard-version` in a local project, this means the used version of Standard Version can differ.
+That shouldn't be an issue if both use the same major version of Standard Version. `next-standard-version` strives to use the latest Standard Version so, therefore, it is highly recommended to use the latest version of Standard Version in the local project as well.
+If you do run into any problems, please [open an issue](https://github.com/vidavidorra/next-standard-version/issues/new).

 <a name="install"></a>